Conventional Commits for VS Code

 Conventional Commits is a specification for writing standardized git commit messages.
 This article is about how to use conventional commits conveniently in Visual Studio Code.

-Conventional Commits is an open and free specification hosted on GitHub that describes how to write a standarized commit message.
+Conventional Commits is an open and free specification hosted on GitHub, that describes how to write a standardized commit message.

 An example for a message would be:

 The Conventional Commits website states these five reasons for using Conventional Commits: